Skip to content

 Pro Tip: If your press release earns you some coverage, link to the story and use that to further promote your brand.
 Then create a press page on your site to show your authority and help you earn even more press in the future.

-16. Recruit Influencers
+16. Recruit Relevant Influencers

 Think about the people in your industry who might be interested enough in this video to like and potentially share it with their own followers.
 This could be a formal arrangement with a B2B influencer, but it doesn’t have to be.

 If you have a professional relationship with someone who might be willing to share your video, it can be as easy as sending the person a message or tagging them on social media.
+See the example in the screenshot below.

 example of a post sharing a video on twitter with the caption @willgadea have you seen this?
 It might solve the issue you posted about last week